 What type of volunteer work might be right for me?

 So now that you’ve decided that you want to get involved.
 How do you start?
-Here are some tips for determining what type of volunteering might be right for you.
+Here are some tips for determining what type of community service might be right for you.

 Define a specific purpose